BOOK PUBLISHING FOR SELF PUBLISHERS

 A smart cover design is essential.
 It can be as simple as stylized typography in one color.
 Or it can be as intricate as a full-color photograph or an original piece of art.
 You can spend a lot of money on a terrible cover, and you can spend a lot less money on a terrific cover.
 At Word Association we will make sure you get your money's worth.
 Check out our bookstore pages to see samples of the many covers we've designed.

-Cover design prices range from $200 to $750, depending upon complexity.
 You tell us what you want, and we will try to design a cover within your budget.
 If you already have prepared a cover for your book, we will be happy to use it.
 If it has been prepared to the exact specifications required, there will be no additional fee.
 If we have to scan your artwork to prepare the cover, the fee is usually $200 or less.

 Our cover design fees also include preparation of the back cover.
 In many ways, the back cover is as important--some would say even more important--as the front cover.
 The back cover is the hook; here is where you "sell" the book.
 We know all of the various ingredients for a successful back cover design.